70 Amazing Advantages and Benefits of Language Learning

 Multilingual employees are able to communicate and interact within multiple communities.
-With the rise of technology which enables the global communication ,such an ability becomes more and more valuable.
+With the rise of technology which enables global communication, such an ability becomes more and more valuable.

-What’s more, knowledge of a foreign language conveys, among others, that you’re a intelligent, disciplined and motivated person.
+What’s more, knowledge of a foreign language conveys, among others, that you’re an intelligent, disciplined and motivated person.

 Even if being bilingual is not completely necessary in your field, being fluent in another language gives you a competitive edge over your monolingual competitors.

 Of course, feeling that the above is true is one thing, but what about cold hard facts?

 In a survey of 581 alumni of The American Graduate School of International Management in Glendale, Arizona, most graduated stated that they had gained a competitive advantage from their knowledge of foreign languages and other cultures.